If your users feel undervalued, unheard, or stagnant, leaving for an alternative option isn’t a decision they’ll ruminate over.

 The shared experience made the user insights more “sticky” and memorable.

 More than anything: including the full team in the user research process created an empowered, effective product team.

 At Sprig, we know that democratizing research can be both exciting for product teams but sometimes nerve-wracking for user researchers, who spent years perfecting their research craft and learning how to ask non-leading questions that prevent bias.

 That’s why we’ve built Sprig to help product and research teams work together in a compliant way (using admin tools and customizable templates) that makes everyone comfortable.

-There’s no denying the importance of customer-centric product development as we move into 2022 and beyond.
+There’s no denying the importance of customer-centric product development.

 Like Cagan says, “What’s the prize that your team is working for?”

 Customers can tell when you’re working on your own agenda, focused on competing in the market before focusing on solving the real problems they’re facing within the product.